aspose-total/Aspose.Total-Products/total/en/java/conversion/tex-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export TEX to TSV via Java" h2="Convert TEX file to TSV by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate TEX to TSV conversion feature in their Java applications.
+This suite includes Aspose.PDF for Java and Aspose.Cells for Java, which are two of the most popular APIs for document manipulation and spreadsheet programming.

+Using Aspose.PDF for Java, developers can render TEX to XLSX in a single step.
+This API provides a wide range of features for manipulating PDF documents, including the ability to convert TEX to XLSX.
+It also supports a variety of other formats, such as DOCX, HTML, and TXT.

+Once the TEX document has been converted to XLSX, developers can use Aspose.Cells for Java to convert it to TSV.
+This API provides a comprehensive set of features for working with spreadsheets, including the ability to convert XLSX to TSV.
+It also supports a variety of other formats, such as CSV, HTML, and PDF.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate TEX to TSV conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render TEX to XLSX.
-In the second step, you can convert XLSX to TSV by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate TEX to TSV conversion feature in their Java applications.
+This suite provides a comprehensive set of features for manipulating documents and spreadsheets, making it easy to convert TEX to TSV in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}